-Effective January 1, 2012, the 2010 minimum weekly salaries shall be increased by one and one-half percent (1.5%) Effective January 1, 2013, the 2012 minimum weekly salaries shall be increased by the Ontario annual average percentage change in the Consumers' Price Index (CPI) as released by Statistics Canada but the minimum increases shall be no less than one and one-half percent (1.5%) and the maximum shall be no more than three percent (3%).
-Effective January 1, 2014, the 2013 minimum weekly salaries shall be increased by the Ontario annual average percentage change in the Consumers' Price Index (CPI) as released by Statistics Canada but the minimum increases shall be increased by the Ontario annual average percentage change in the Consumers' Price Index (CPI) as released by Statistics Canada but the minimum increases shall be no less than one and one-half percent (1.5%) and the maximum shall be no more than three percent (3%).
+Effective January 1, 2014, the 2015 minimum weekly salaries shall be increased by one and one-half percent (1.5%).
+Effective January 1, 2015, the 2014 minimum weekly salaries shall not increase.
+Effective January 1, 2016, the 2015 minimum weekly salaries shall not increase.
+Effective Jan 1, 2017, the 2016 minimum weekly salaries shall be increased by one percent (1%).
+Effective January 1, 2018, the 2017 minimum weekly salaries shall be increased by the Ontario annual average percentage change in the Consumers' Price Index (CPI) as released by Statistics Canada but the minimum increases shall be no less than one percent (1%) and the maximum shall be no more than three percent (3%).